CDAC-lab/leap-ai.info/content/_index.en.md

 - **Educational and Research Benefits**: LEAP serves as a living lab for students and researchers, providing a real-world environment to study and innovate in energy management.
 The platform also facilitates hands-on learning and research opportunities, enhancing the educational experience at La Trobe University.

-### LEAP’s Achievements
+### Awards and Recognition
-- 2021 Clever Campus Innovation Award: Recognized by the Tertiary Education Facilities Management Association (TEFMA) for its innovative approach to campus energy management.
+- 2021 Clever Campus Innovation Award by the Australasian Tertiary Education Facilities Management Association (TEFMA)
-- Best Paper Award: Awarded at the IEEE Human System Interaction Conference 2022 for the Net Zero Emissions Track, acknowledging LEAP's conceptual excellence.
+- Best Paper Award at the IEEE Human System Interaction Conference 2022: Mills, N., Rathnayaka, P., Moraliyage, H., De Silva, D. and Jennings, A., 2022, July.
+Cloud edge architecture leveraging artificial intelligence and analytics for microgrid energy optimisation and net zero carbon emissions.
+In 2022 15th International Conference on Human System Interaction (HSI) (pp. 1-7).
+IEEE.